traceywanjiru/traceywanjiru/markdown-practice.md

 ```

 >In the end, it's not the years in your life that count.
 It's the life in your years. — Abraham Lincoln

 ## About Me
 - I want to major in **Cybersecurity** which is why I'm currently learning *Programming* at `IYF.`
 - Here is a link to the first website I've made so far  https://traceywanjiru.github.io/
-At the end of the season I want to:
+- At the end of the season I want to:
 1. Be able to read and write code.
 2. Be able to build a functinal website.
 3. Be good at programming.

-The best advice I'd give someone is to >Live in the present, While planning for the future is important, your life only ever actually happens right now.
+The best advice I'd give someone is to:
+>Live in the present, While planning for the future is important, your life only ever actually happens right now.
 Don't let tomorrow steal all of today.